BBL, Solutions.

 Phase 4 - Income Crisis

-Income Crisis (Phase 4)
+Income Crisis

 The Income Crisis features falling returns because it is no longer possible to balance costs with earnings.
 Profitability is imperilled, threatening the long-term financial stability of the company.
 During this phase, companies have to adopt measures aimed at reducing costs and boosting efficiency.
 This includes the optimisation of processes, streamlining the portfolio, and possibly adjusting personnel numbers.
 In addition, business owners and finance decision-makers should examine the pricing and margins with the aim of sustainably improving the earnings position.
 From this phase onwards, the option of an ESUG procedure should be considered in order to steer the restructuring measures actively and self-reliantly within the company.